Tokyo Sea Life Park with a Baby

 I loved how this allows kids to see freshwater life in their natural habitat.

 Since our daughter was in such a good mood and it was warm and sunny outside, we decided to take a walk around Kasai Rinkai Park.
 As it’s right on Tokyo Bay, we were able to see the ocean, which is something I always appreciate having grown up in a landlocked province in Canada.
-We were also pleased to find multiple plum blossom and cherry blossom trees.
-Baby A loved looking at the pink flowers and tried grabbing some (perhaps as a souvenir?
-Don’t worry, we stopped her!).

 You can see a lovely view of Kasai Rinkai Park and the Glass Dome of Tokyo Sea Life Park from the Crystal View Observation Square.
 Keep in mind that when it’s sunny it gets very hot!

 Baby A enjoying looking out at Tokyo Bay.
-To the right there’s an area where you can go straight up to the water, although swimming is not recommended.
+To the right, there’s an area where you can go straight up to the water, although swimming is not recommended.

 Overall, it was a really nice and relaxing outing.
 I highly recommend visiting Tokyo Sea Life Park, especially for people living in Edogawa, as the admission cost is quite cheap at ¥700, there are not many people, and you can enjoy Kasai Rinkai Park as well.